42 Aircraft Propellers

 (22)

-The profile power losses, denoted by , depend on the blade sections and on the blade area, i.e., the solidity or activity factor.
+The profile power losses, denoted by , depend on the blade sections and the net blade area, which is measured by the propeller’s solidity or activity factor.

 Activity Factor & Solidity

-Solidity, given the symbol , is a related dimensionless parameter defined as the ratio of the total blade area to the disk area swept by the propeller, i.e.,
+Solidity, given the symbol , is a related dimensionless parameter, which is defined as the ratio of the total blade area to the disk area swept by the propeller, i.e.,

-The scientific literature commonly uses total solidity for the entire propeller and “local” solidity for a specific blade section.
+The scientific literature commonly uses total solidity for the entire propeller and “local” solidity for a specific blade section, which is more geometrically meaningful than the activity factor.

 Wake Swirl Effects

-Incorporating the swirl in the momentum theory involves adding the tangential component of velocity to the otherwise purely axial flow otherwise considered.
-Rankine’s actuator disk theory considers only the axial momentum balance, assuming the flow is steady, inviscid, and incompressible.
-When swirl is included, the average angular velocity component of the downstream flow must now be considered as it affects the power requirements and propulsive efficiency.
+Incorporating the swirl in the momentum theory involves adding the in-plane tangential velocity component to the otherwise purely axial flow, i.e., a rotational flow component parallel to the rotor’s plane of rotation.
+Rankine’s actuator disk theory considers only the axial momentum balance, assuming the flow is steady, inviscid, and incompressible, although Hermann Gluert further considered this term.
+When swirl is included, the average angular velocity component of the downstream flow must now be considered because it affects the power requirements and propulsive efficiency.
 While the effects are best considered within the framework of the blade element theory, an approximation can be derived from the momentum theory.

-Propeller swirl refers to the rotational velocity of the air in the downstream wake behind a propeller, which, in effect, creates a spiral or corkscrew flow.
+Propeller swirl refers to the rotational velocity of the air in the downstream wake behind the plane of a propeller, which, in effect, creates a spiral or corkscrew flow, as shown in the figure below.
 This effect occurs because of viscosity, where the propeller blades drag along a certain amount of fluid as they rotate.
 The upshot imparts a rotational velocity component to the fluid, , as a consequence of generating thrust.
 The higher the thrust and torque, the more significant his effect.
 Swirl causes efficiency losses because some kinetic energy is lost to rotational fluid motion over and above that from the thrust generation.

 (23)